-Phase 1: Infill Development (Now-10 years)

-Town Center has a significant supply of underutilized land (e.g. unused parking lots), as well as commercial buildings in the 20- to 40-year age range.
+Phase 1-Infill Development (Now-10 years) Town Center has a significant supply of underdeveloped (e.g. unused parking lots) and vacant land, as well as commercial buildings in the 20- to 40-year age range.
 From a development feasibility standpoint, areas most likely to redevelop in the near-term are those where landowners can develop new buildings on vacant land or underused parking, without affecting existing businesses (Figure 3.6).
 The Development Feasibility Analysis (Appendix C) concluded that the most likely type of development occurring during Phase 1 is rehabilitation of existing retail and commercial buildings, multifamily residential and some mixed-use development.
 Office development is not likely as feasible until later in this development phase.
 The results also concluded that in the early stages, most parking will most likely be accommodated on surface parking lots.

-This phase of development assumes that the Park Place extension (see Chapter 5, project IN.4) would be in place or under development.
+This phase of development assumes that the Park Place extension (see Chapter 5, project IN.4) would be in place with infill development occurring around it.